+- Unix-like filesystems have a similar standard layout to organize their files (and even other resources like devices) within the filesystem: - / This is the root.
+Everything is stored in this top-level directory - /bin/ Contains common binaries (see also /usr/bin) - /var/ Variable data such as log files - /usr/ Contains binaries, libraries or shared files for installed user programs - /mnt/ Mount points for e.g. external storage devices (see also /media/)
-• Unix-like filesystems have a similar standard layout to organize their files (and even other resources like devices) within the filesystem:

-''' / This is the root.
-Everything is stored in this top-level directory

-/bin/ Contains common binaries (see also /usr/bin)

-/var/ Variable data such as log files

-/usr/ Contains binaries, libraries or shared files for installed user programs

-/mnt/ Mount points for e.g. external storage devices (see also /media/) '''
+- Unix-like filesystems have a similar standard layout to organize their files (and even other resources like devices) within the filesystem: - / This is the root.
+Everything is stored in this top-level directory - /bin/ Contains common binaries (see also /usr/bin) - /var/ Variable data such as log files - /usr/ Contains binaries, libraries or shared files for installed user programs - /mnt/ Mount points for e.g. external storage devices (see also /media/) - /tmp/ Temporary data

-Filesystem(s): Layouts
+(人間) トイヨト イヨト 三日 Filesystem(s): Layouts (cont.)